systemd/mkosi/mkosi/resources/mkosi.md

   directory to mount into any machine (container or VM) started by mkosi.
 The second path refers to the target directory inside the machine.
-If the second path is not provided, the directory is mounted below `/root/src` in the machine.
+If the second path is not provided, the directory is mounted at `/root/src` in the machine.
 If the second path is relative, it is interpreted relative to `/root/src` in the machine.

 : For each mounted directory, the uid and gid of the user running mkosi